Highland Historic District (Middletown, Connecticut): Description and history

 The district is an irregular shape that includes, or fronts onto, portions of Atkins Street, Country Club Road, Sawmill Road, and Bell Road.
 It includes 15 houses, of which 9 are contributing buildings, and it includes a barn that is also a contributing structure.
 Four of the houses date from the mid- to late 18th century and were the homes of some of the earliest settlers in this part of Middletown.
 These are typical Georgian style houses, wood-frame structure with large central chimneys.
 Most of the remaining houses are either Federal or Greek Revival in their styling.
 The Highland neighborhood is representative of the now rare rural character of Middletown.
 It also has evidence of the area's success for a time as a small summer resort area.

 The Highland area was settled in the early 18th century by members of the Warner, Wilcox, and Bacon families.
 The wide spacing of the older houses in the district is typical of building patterns in rural Middletown at the time.
 Although most farming families engaged in trades and crafts in addition to agriculture, those of the Wilcox family are particularly significant.
-The became involved in the manufacture of tinware, which later generations brought to the nearby city of Meriden, which became a leading manufacturing center for silverware.
+They became involved in the manufacture of tinware, which later generations brought to the nearby city of Meriden, which became a leading manufacturing center for silverware.